-[0068] In certain aspects, nanoconjugates are contemplated which include those wherein a nanoconjugate comprises a polynucleotide which further comprises a spacer.
-The spacer, in various aspects, comprises one or more crosslinking moieties as described below.
+[0063] In certain compositions described herein, nanoconjugates are contemplated which include those wherein a nanoconjugate comprises a polynucleotide which further comprises a spacer.
+The spacer may comprise one or more crosslinking moieties as described below.

-[0069] "Spacer" as used herein means a moiety that serves to contain one or more crosslinking moieties, or, in some aspects wherein the nanoconjugate comprises a nanoparticle, increase distance between the nanoparticle and the polynucleotide, or to increase distance between individual polynucleotides when attached to the nanoparticle in multiple copies.
-In aspects of the disclosure wherein a nanoconjugate is used for a biological activity, it is contemplated that the spacer does not directly participate in the activity of the polynucleotide to which it is attached.
+[0064] "Spacer" as used herein means a moiety that serves to contain one or more crosslinking moieties, or, in some aspects wherein the nanoconjugate comprises a nanoparticle, increase distance between the nanoparticle and the polynucleotide, or to increase distance between individual polynucleotides when attached to the nanoparticle in multiple copies.
+Where a nanoconjugate is used for a biological activity, it is contemplated that the spacer does not directly participate in the activity of the polynucleotide to which it is attached.

-[0070] Thus, in some aspects, the spacer is contemplated herein to facilitate crosslinking via one or more crosslinking moieties.
-Spacers are additionally contemplated, in various aspects, as being located between individual polynucleotides in tandem, whether the polynucleotides have the same sequence or have different sequences.
-In one aspect, the spacer when present is an organic moiety.
-In another aspect, the spacer is a polymer, including but not limited to a water-soluble polymer, a nucleic acid, a polypeptide, an oligosaccharide, a carbohydrate, a lipid, or combinations thereof.
+[0065] Thus, in some compositions described herein, the spacer is contemplated to facilitate crosslinking via one or more crosslinking moieties.
+Spacers are additionally contemplated as being located between individual polynucleotides in tandem, whether the polynucleotides have the same sequence or have different sequences.
+In one composition described herein, the spacer when present is an organic moiety.
+In another composition described herein, the spacer is a polymer, including but not limited to a water-soluble polymer, a nucleic acid, a polypeptide, an oligosaccharide, a carbohydrate, a lipid, or combinations thereof.

-[0071] In some embodiments, the spacer is functionalized to a nanoparticle but is not linked to another biomolecule.
-The function of the spacer in these embodiments is to protect the nanoconjugate in vivo.
-Thus, in some embodiments, a spacer is functionalized to a nanoparticle.
-In further embodiments, the spacer is polyethylene glycol (PEG).
-In embodiments wherein the water soluble polymer is PEG, it is contemplated that the PEG is functionalized to a nanoparticle via a covalent bond.
-In some embodiments, the PEG is attached to the nanoparticle via a thiol bond.
+[0066] In some compositions described herein, the spacer is functionalized to a nanoparticle but is not linked to another biomolecule.
+The function of the spacer is to protect the nanoconjugate in vivo.
+Thus, in some compositions described herein, a spacer is functionalized to a nanoparticle.
+The spacer may be polyethylene glycol (PEG).
+Where the water soluble polymer is PEG, it is contemplated that the PEG is functionalized to a nanoparticle via a covalent bond.
+In some compositions described herein, the PEG is attached to the nanoparticle via a thiol bond.
 PEGylation is contemplated to protect the nanoconjugate in circulation and improve its pharmacodynamic and pharmacokinetic profiles [Harris et al., Nat Rev Drug Discov.
 2: 214-21 (2003)].
 The PEGylation process attaches repeating units of ethylene glycol (polyethylene glycol (PEG)) to a nanoparticle.
 PEG molecules have a large hydrodynamic volume (5-10 times the size of globular proteins), are highly water soluble and hydrated, non-toxic, non-immunogenic and rapidly cleared from the body.
-PEGylation of nanoconjugates leads, in various embodiments, to increased resistance to enzymatic degradation, increased half-life in vivo, reduced dosing frequency, decreased immunogenicity, increased physical and thermal stability, increased solubility, increased liquid stability, and reduced aggregation.
+PEGylation of nanoconjugates leads to increased resistance to enzymatic degradation, increased half-life in vivo, reduced dosing frequency, decreased immunogenicity, increased physical and thermal stability, increased solubility, increased liquid stability, and reduced aggregation.

-[0072] The length of the spacer in various embodiments at least about 5 nucleotides, at least about 10 nucleotides, 10-30 nucleotides, or even greater than 30 nucleotides.
+[0067] The length of the spacer in various compositions described herein, at least about 5 nucleotides, at least about 10 nucleotides, 10-30 nucleotides, or even greater than 30 nucleotides.
 The spacer may have any sequence which does not interfere with the ability of the polynucleotides to become bound to the nanoparticles or to the target polynucleotide.
 The spacers should not have sequences complementary to each other or to that of the polynucleotides, but may be all or in part complementary to the target polynucleotide.
-In certain aspects, the bases of the polynucleotide spacer are all adenines, all thymines, all cytidines, all guanines, all uracils, or all some other modified base.
+In certain compositions described herein, the bases of the polynucleotide spacer are all adenines, all thymines, all cytidines, all guanines, all uracils, or all some other modified base.